xerolinux/XeroWiki/docs/rices.md

 - **Xero Cosmic Rice :**

+!!! warning

-The script below will take care of everything.
-It will proceed to add both **XeroLinux** & **Chaotic-AUR** repos for less compilation.
-Just note that doing it on a fresh install of **Cosmic** prior to making your own modifications is highly recommended.
-Applying it on top of an existing config might cause issues.
+    Before you proceed, kindly note that **ArchInstall** currently does not enable the **Cosmic-Greeter** service, so you will have to do that on your own via `sudo systemctl enable --now cosmic-greeter`, only after that will you be able to login to graphical session.
+Script will proceed to add both **XeroLinux** & **Chaotic-AUR** repos for less compilation. use this on a *Fresh Install* of **Cosmic** prior to making your own modifications.

+**Installation :**

 ```Bash
 wget https://raw.githubusercontent.com/DarkXero-dev/scripts/refs/heads/main/compilation/cosmic-cfg.sh
 chmod +x cosmic-cfg.sh && sh cosmic-cfg.sh